 A cloud-based call center automated distribution solution routes calls to traditional contact center software or call center software.
 Automatic Call Distribution (ACD) is a truly integrated call center solution that uses a mix of software and standard call center hardware and services.

-The total configuration time is significantly reduced for this form of solution, as ACDs can take far less time than manual call delivery.
+The total configuration time is significantly reduced for this form of a solution, as ACDs can take far less time than manual call delivery.
 When compared to manual call delivery, ACDs offer several advantages, including lower call center costs and staff hours, improved judgment precision, and increased reliability and quality.

 What is the application of ACDs in call centers?